justinmeiners/efficient-programming-with-components/00_foreword.md

 [find-broken]: https://sean-parent.stlab.cc/papers-and-presentations/#warning-stdfind-is-broken

-**I have a correction, additional references, or other helpful ideas.**
+**I have a correction, additional reference, or other helpful idea.**

 Please, make a [pull request](https://github.com/justinmeiners/efficient-programming-with-components).
 Corrections are welcome and needed.